Skip to main content

 Syndicate Hui

-Kākāpō Hui are held in Rūma 2 and start at 9:10am.
-Whānau of the hosting classes are invited to attend.
+Kākāpō Hui are held in Rūma 6+7 and start at 9:10am.
+Whānau of the hosting class is invited to attend.

 Syndicate Programme - Termly overview